xRyul/can-I-walk-my-dog-today/README.md

 ## To Do

+- Add explanation for color coding and progress bars under each metric.
 - Activity Advice.
 Current MAX advice is to simply not to harness your dogs, but if conditions are extreme dogs hsould not be exercised at all in paticualr Bikejoring/Scooter
 - Time Locale.
 Show time at location.
 Calculate all graphs based on destination time.
 - Projecting becomeing too large.
 Split and move into Typescript?
 Look into React, Tailwinds, Next?
 Look into minification and speed up load time, reduced API calls etc.